bahrus/be-value-added/README.md

 <link id=link  be-value-added>
 ```

-This package contains a base class that helps implement such features in userland using custom [enhancements](https://github.com/bahrus).
-This package  also provides end-user capabilities in its own right.
+This package contains a base class that helps implement such features in userland using custom [enhancements](https://github.com/bahrus/be-enhanced).
+This package  also provide end-user capabilities in its own right.

 Note that this does *not* add or modify the value property onto the enhanced element (top level).
 It just provides a uniform interface for multiple enhancements, all of which need to: